TheCatism/TheCatism.github.io/_posts/2024-12-20-02-ret2shellcode.md

 ## Vulnerability

-The first vulnerabilty is that the create user case (case 1) lets you create 6 users instead of 5 which is the max.
+The first vulnerabilty is that the create user case (case 1) lets you create 6 users instead of 5 which is more than the max.

 ![vuln1.png](../assets/images/ret2shellcode/8933637fcd478575f1efbccab1e7a66f.png)